resuelve/silk-ml/CONTRIBUTING.md

 # Contributing
+We are open for any idea and contribution, so please check that this is accomplished and enjoy coding!

 ## Adding features or fixing bugs
 * Fork the repo
 * Check out a feature or bug branch
 * Add your changes